Mikhael Gromov (mathematician)

 Mikhael Leonidovich Gromov (also Mikhail Gromov, Michael Gromov or Misha Gromov; Михаи́л Леони́дович Гро́мов; born 23 December 1943) is a Russian-French mathematician known for his work in geometry, analysis and group theory.
-He is a permanent member of IHÉS in France and a professor of mathematics at New York University.
+He is a permanent member of Institut des Hautes Études Scientifiques in France and a professor of mathematics at New York University.

 Gromov has won several prizes, including the Abel Prize in 2009 "for his revolutionary contributions to geometry".

-Biography
+Early years, education and career

 Mikhail Gromov was born on 23 December 1943 in Boksitogorsk, Soviet Union.
-His Russian father Leonid Gromov and his mother Lea were pathologists.
+His father Leonid Gromov was Russian-Slavic and his mother Lea was of Jewish heritage.
+Both were pathologists.
 His mother was the cousin of World Chess Champion Mikhail Botvinnik, as well as of the mathematician Isaak Moiseevich Rabinovich.
 Gromov was born during World War II, and his mother, who worked as a medical doctor in the Soviet Army, had to leave the front line in order to give birth to him.
 When Gromov was nine years old, his mother gave him the book The Enjoyment of Mathematics by Hans Rademacher and Otto Toeplitz, a book that piqued his curiosity and had a great influence on him.

-Gromov studied mathematics at Leningrad State University where he obtained a master's degree in 1965, a Doctorate in 1969 and defended his Postdoctoral Thesis in 1973.
+Gromov studied mathematics at Leningrad State University where he obtained a master's degree in 1965, a doctorate in 1969 and defended his postdoctoral thesis in 1973.
 His thesis advisor was Vladimir Rokhlin.

 Gromov married in 1967.
 In 1970, he was invited to give a presentation at the International Congress of Mathematicians in Nice, France.
 However, he was not allowed to leave the USSR.
 Still, his lecture was published in the conference proceedings.

 Disagreeing with the Soviet system, he had been thinking of emigrating since the age of 14.
 In the early 1970s he ceased publication, hoping that this would help his application to move to Israel.
 He changed his last name to that of his mother.
 He received a coded letter saying that, if he could get out of the Soviet Union, he could go to Stony Brook, where a position had been arranged for him.
 When the request was granted in 1974, he moved directly to New York and worked at Stony Brook.

-In 1981 he left Stony Brook University to join the faculty of University of Paris VI and in 1982 he became a permanent professor at the Institut des Hautes Études Scientifiques (IHES) where he remains today.
+In 1981 he left Stony Brook University to join the faculty of University of Paris VI and in 1982 he became a permanent professor at the Institut des Hautes Études Scientifiques where he remains today.
 At the same time, he has held professorships at the University of Maryland, College Park from 1991 to 1996, and at the Courant Institute of Mathematical Sciences in New York since 1996.
 He adopted French citizenship in 1992.